turingschool/backend-curriculum-site/module3/lessons/customizing_json_in_your_api.md

 bundle exec rake db:seed
 ```

+Create your controller

+  - `rails g controller api/v1/orders index show`
+  - Set `index` and `show` methods to render appropriate json

 ## Responses

 > What's he building in there? -Tom Waits

+What does our JSON currently output as?

 JSON responses should contain the following keys from the following endpoints:

 **api/v1/items**

 ```javascript
 [
   {